nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list grades.
 2. TutorTracker shows a list of grades.
 3. User requests to edit a grade at specified index.
-4. TutorTracker deletes that specific grade.
+4. TutorTracker edits that specific grade.
+Use case ends.

 **Extensions**
 * 3a.
 Index is invalid.
     * 3a1.
-TutorTracker shows an error message
+TutorTracker shows an error message.

+  Use case ends.

 * 3b.
 Grade details already exists in list.
     * 3b1.
 TutorTracker shows an error message

-  Use case resumes at step 1.
+  Use case ends.

 <hr/>